Raymond Cross

-Raymond "Ray" Cross (August 24, 1948 – January 24, 2023) was an American attorney and law professor from the U.S. state of North Dakota.
-He was a member of the Mandan, Hidatsa, and Arikara Nation, also known as the Three Affiliated Tribes, and a former professor of American Indian Law at the University of Montana.
+Raymond "Ray" Cross (August 24, 1948 – January 24, 2023) was a Native American attorney and law professor from the U.S. state of North Dakota.
+He was a citizen of the Mandan, Hidatsa, and Arikara Nation, also known as the Three Affiliated Tribes, and a former professor of American Indian Law at the University of Montana.
 As an attorney, Cross represented Native Americans in multiple landmark trials, including two U.S. Supreme Court cases, and successfully won a compensation claim against the U.S. government for the flooding of 156,000 acres of tribal land in North Dakota due to the construction of the Garrison Dam.

 Early life and education

 Raymond Cross was born on August 24, 1948, in Elbowoods, North Dakota, on the Fort Berthold Indian Reservation.
 The youngest of ten siblings, Cross was raised in a rustic farmhouse without running water or electricity.
 His father, Martin Cross, was tribal chairman of the Mandan, Hidatsa, and Arikara Nation, and his mother, Dorothy Cross, was a Norwegian homesteader.

 The Cross family was forced to relocate to Parshall, North Dakota after the construction of the Garrison Dam flooded nine Indian communities, including Elbowoods, under hundreds of feet of water, forming Lake Sakakawea.
 Cross’ father spent years lobbying Congress to stop the construction of the dam and later waged an unsuccessful effort to secure just compensation for the Three Affiliated Tribes.

 After the Indian Relocation Act fractured the family, Cross was sent to live in Santa Clara, California for his early high school years.
 With the encouragement of his guidance counselor at Santa Clara High School, he applied and was accepted to Stanford University.
 He secured a scholarship from the Bureau of Indian Affairs and graduated in 1970 with a bachelor's degree in political science.
 He earned his Juris Doctor in 1973 from Yale Law School and was admitted to the California Bar.